 Here's a humble couple.
 During their engagement time, waiting for the marriage, here comes the angel Gabriel in a divine invasion, the likes of which no one would ever imagine, to announce to this young girl that she is going to have this incredible child.
 In the humblest of circumstances, in the most non-descripts of towns, in a place called Galilee which was far away from the centers of learning and religion, to this obscure woman comes this amazing angel with this word from God.
 Angels, miracles, revelations, prophecies, all bespeak God invading normal human history in a monumental way as the great truths of the New Testament begin to unfold.

 First of all, He is God.
 This child is God.
-Verse 32, "He will be great and will be called the Son of the Most High."
+Verse 32: "He will be great and will be called the Son of the Most High."
 Over in verse 35 it says at the end of the verse, "He shall be called the Son of God."
 Luke refers to God as the Most High because that was a very familiar Jewish title given to God.
 He was the supreme one, the Most High, stressing His majestic sovereignty.
-This is a title, by the way, first used of God in Genesis, all the way back in the fourteenth chapter of Genesis, verse 18, He is called El Elyon, God Most High, God the supreme One, God the sovereign One, God who is above all.
-And from that first usage of El Elyon, it sweeps through the Old Testament and is used repeatedly to define God as the supreme being.
+This is a title, by the way, first used of God in Genesis, all the way back in the 14th chapter of Genesis, verse 18, He is called El Elyon, God Most High, God the Supreme One, God the Sovereign One, God who is above all.
+And from that first usage of El Elyon, it sweeps through the Old Testament and is used repeatedly to define God as the Supreme Being.
 No one is higher than God.
 Deuteronomy 32:8 says, "The Most High divided to the nations their inheritance."
 Psalm 47:2 says, "The Lord Most High is awesome, He is a great King over all the earth."
-And Daniel 4 talks about the Most High God being the true King of Kings.
+And Daniel 4 talks about the Most High God being the true King of kings.
 It shows us that the Most High God is the sovereign over all peoples and nations.

 So, it is a title of sovereign majesty over everything, all people, all creation, all that is good, all that is evil, all that exists.
 He is sovereign over all of it.
 And this little baby is the Son of that sovereign Most High God.